Tähti Alver

 Tähti Alver (born 4 December 1994) is an Estonian triple jumper and long jumper.

 Alver represented Estonia in the 2018 European Athletics Championships in Berlin where she finished 22nd with 13.76m.
-In 2019 European Athletics Indoor Championships in Glasgow she finished 14th with 13.39m.
-Alver is 6 time Estonian champion - 4 times in triple jump and 2 times in long jump.
+In the 2019 European Athletics Indoor Championships in Glasgow she finished 14th with 13.39m.
+Alver is a six-time Estonian champion - 4 times in triple jump and 2 times in long jump.
 She is holding all-time 4th place in triple jump and all-time 5th place in long jump in Estonia.